GHOST-Aram/api-testing/ts-jest.md

 We have successfully installed Typescript, let us configure it in the next step.

 ## 3. Configure Typescript
-We will install ready to use Typescript base configurations instead of starting from scratch.
-In this article we will use Typescript base configurations for node version 20.
+We will install ready-to-use Typescript base configurations instead of starting from scratch.
+In this article, we will use Typescript base configurations for node version 20.
 If you are using a different version of node, visit the [tsconfig bases](https://github.com/tsconfig/bases) docs to find out what you need.
-You can also create a Typescrit configuration file with settings that work for you.
+You can also create a Typescript configuration file with settings that work for you.

 Run the following command to install base Typescript configurations for node version 20.